Blog

 • Is there enough shade to protect kids and their caregivers from the sun?

-• Are there rest areas for parents and guardians?
+• Are there rest areas for caregivers?

 • Are there activities that engage the senses in an interesting mix of shapes, textures and sounds?